tanyjnaaman/NUS-notes-and-reviews/README.md

   </p>
 </p>

 I've personally always found it very useful to read about other's experiences before taking a module, especially so when they shared their notes for reference.
 So, for all the people who've helped me, I'm just paying it forward.
+I figured it'd be nice to share my own experiences in school, too.
 Hope this helps someone out there.

-## Modules
+## Module reviews

 ### 19/20 S1
 1. ME1102 Engineering Principles and Practice 1